 This section considers whether AEMO's discretion should apply differently to different types of registration categories (ie generators, retailers and others).
-It does so in the context of the two core objectives of the rule change request: to minimise the risks of financial contagion and to reliability of supply in the NEM.
-The AEMC's NEM Financial Market Resilience Issues Paper identified two possible sets of circumstances for a financial contagion: either a sudden surge in spot prices, or a long unplanned outage of generation units or transmission network capacities.31
+It does so in the context of the two core objectives of the rule change request: to minimise the risks of financial contagion and to reliability of the power system.
+The AEMC's NEM Financial Market Resilience Issues Paper identified two possible sets of circumstances for a financial contagion: either a sudden surge in spot prices, or a long unplanned outage of generation units or transmission network capacities.33